ghostsquad/go-timejumper/README.md

 [![Documentation](https://godoc.org/github.com/ghostsquad/go-timejumper?status.svg)](http://godoc.org/github.com/ghostsquad/go-timejumper) [![Go Report Card](https://goreportcard.com/badge/github.com/ghostsquad/go-timejumper)](https://goreportcard.com/report/github.com/ghostsquad/go-timejumper)

 Time as a dependency, very useful for testing.
-Unlike other similar libraries that use package globals, this gives you `clock` interface and object that you can pass into your objects as a dependency.
+Unlike other similar libraries that use package globals, this gives you `Clock` interface that you can use in structs and functions as a dependency. `RealClock{}` delegates to the `time` standard library package.

 ## Quick Start